ner0-m/elsa/CONTRIBUTING.md

    to clean up the commit history.
 This is easiest if you didn't push so far.
 But **if** you are the only person working on the branch, rewriting history isn't a problem.
 But please be sure you are the only one, because else, it can be troublesome.
-4. Commit messages should follow some guidelines (derived from [this blogpost](https://chris.beams.io/posts/git-commit/)):
+4. Commit messages should follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/).

+some guidelines (derived from [this blogpost](https://chris.beams.io/posts/git-commit/)):
    - Separate subject from body with a blank line
    - Limit the subject line to 50 characters